onepanelio/core-docs/docs/getting-started/quickstart.md

 ```

 :::note
 If the command completes but it indicates that your cluster is not ready, you can check status again by running `opctl app status`.
-If you're still seeing issues, run `kubectl get pods --all-namespaces` to see if there are any crashing pods.
+If you're still seeing issues, visit our [Troubleshooting](/docs/deployment/troubleshooting/overview).
 :::

 5. Once the deployment completes, the CLI will display the IP and wildcard domain you need to use to setup your DNS.
 You can also get this information again by running: